2018 BWRS rules.

 Rain/weather delays, if the forecast is threatening severe weather a Match Director may cancel the match no later than 24 hours from the start time.
 A re-schedule date may be set at the same time, up to and including the following day (Sunday).
 Refunds will be given to those who cannot attend the reschedule date, with an effort to allow other shooters to enter if available spots open.

-Bolt action or semi-auto rifles firing 30 caliber or smaller projectiles under 3200 fps will be allowed.
+Equipment Bolt action or semi-auto rifles firing 30 caliber or smaller projectiles under 3200 fps will be allowed.
+NO MAGNUMS OF ANY KIND.
 If you choose to shoot .223 caliber projectiles and your hits are not called because of low impact energy, you have no valid complaint.